-Compliance with Applicable Statutes, Regulations, Guidance, and FTA Agreements No updates to report.
+Compliance with Applicable Statutes, Regulations, Guidance, and FTA Agreements

 B. PROJECT MANAGEMENT PLAN AND SUB-PLAN IMPLEMENTATION

 Project Management Plan (PMP)

 SFMTA delivered an update of the PMP in April 2019.
 A comprehensive review of the PMP by the Project Management Oversight Contractor (PMOC) was not requested by FTA.